A step by step guide to choosing a new ERP system

-It is also important to do your due diligence on your preferred supplier before you sign contracts to make sure they are a stable business who are going to be around for the foreseeable future.
+It is also important to do your due diligence on your preferred supplier before you sign contracts to make sure they are a stable business that are going to be around for the foreseeable future.

 12. Ask the supplier for a confirmatory final proposal

-The final cost proposal should not be markedly different from the initial proposal although, with a more in depth understanding of the business’ processes gained from the workshops, it should allow the estimate to be more specific and exact.
+The final cost proposal should not be markedly different from the initial proposal although, with a more in-depth understanding of the business’ processes gained from the workshops, it should allow the estimate to be more specific and exact.

 An outline project plan should be provided with a realistic estimate for professional services covering software installation, implementation and user training.